pmndrs/xr/docs/tutorials/guards.md

 The best way to test this guard is to run the application in a VR session, then press the menu button on your VR controller to bring up the system menu.
 You should see the `ShyBox` disappear when the system menu is open, and reappear when you close the menu.

-> [!NOTE]
-> Some VR devices may count bringing up the system menu as "blurring" the session rather than hiding it.
-If this happens to you, you can get the same effect by using the `useXRSessionVisibilityState` hook which we will cover in the next section, and checking for 'visible-blurred' instead of 'hidden'👍

 ### Hooks
 We've made it through all of the component guards 🥳.
 All that's left now is to explore the hooks that are provided by `@react-three/xr`.
 Many of the components that we've covered so far use these hooks under the hood, and they can be useful for implementing logic based off of the state of the session rather than just hiding and displaying things.